benpm/ldjam49/README.md

 - Something to indicate that you've hit max fix time
 - Tapping tasks should replenish timer as fast as you can tap
 - Room with floatation tank: press button to add water to prevent bob from hitting bottom as water slowly leaks.
+- Object which can sometimes appear (hourglass) which shows time til next room appear
 -
 - Name ideas:
   - Psychogoat Collapse